Director of Boarding Welcome

 - Succeed academically.
 The outstanding academic results achieved by boarders clearly show the benefits of a disciplined prep system, the availability of extra tutoring, the easy access to educational facilities within the school, a silent reading programme in the junior house and the commitment from hostel / teaching staff to ensure all boarders are given the opportunity to succeed academically.

 - Be involved in a wide range of sports.
 Boarders excel in a wide range of individual and team sports.
 They make up a significant percentage of the school’s top teams and are always well represented in the individual sports.
 Those who do not have the ability to make these teams are still given the opportunity to participate in a wide range of sports.
-This allows all boys to take full advantage of the opportunities that sports provide.
+This allows all students to take full advantage of the opportunities that sports provide.

 - Be exposed to a number of cultural events and cultures.
 Through the inter-House competition, boarders are given the opportunity to experience different cultural opportunities such as haka, debating, music and drama.
-Also, the ability to live with other boys from different cultures.
+Also, the ability to live with others from different cultures.
 These types of experiences and opportunities give the boarders a more rounded outlook on life.

 - Develop a sense of spirituality.
 All boarders are exposed daily to a spiritual dimension while in Gibb House.
 This is a values based dimension that too many young New Zealanders miss out on.